-Technology facilitates modern life, with nearly all of us relying on our cell phones, email and social media to communicate, stay connected, and talk with our spouses and partners.
-According to one study, 89% of service members own a smart phone, and over half report regular social media activity.
+Technology facilitates modern life, with nearly all of us relying on our cellphones, email and social media to communicate, stay connected and talk with our spouses and partners.
+In 2019, mobile accounted for 79 percent of social media site visits in the United States.

 Smartphones and other devices are the place where much of life happens, including where unhealthy relationship patterns can develop.
-As a result, it comes as no surprise that the misuse of technology in relationships is a growing form of domestic abuse.
+As a result, it should come as no surprise that the misuse of technology in relationships is a growing form of domestic abuse.

-What is Technology-Facilitated Abuse?
+What is technology-facilitated abuse?

 Examples of behavior that may indicate your partner’s misuse of technology include:

 - Pushing for explicit content.
-You should be comfortable with the material that you are sharing with your partner.
+You should be comfortable with the material you are sharing with your partner.
 Pressuring you to share texts, images or videos, particularly of a sexual nature, are signs of sexual coercion.

 - Unwanted sharing.
 Your partner should not be sharing texts, images or videos from you without your consent.